helidon-io/helidon/docs/se/metrics/micrometer.md

 ## Examples

-Helidon SE includes an [example application][example-application] which uses Micrometer support.
+Helidon SE includes an [example application][example-applicat] which uses Micrometer support.

 The rest of this section takes you through the process of changing your application to use Helidon SE integration with Micrometer:

-1. Register an instance of [`MicrometerSupport`][micrometersupport] with the web server.
+1. Register an instance of [`MicrometerSupport`][micrometersuppor] with the web server.
 2. Create meters using the meter registry managed by Helidon’s `MicrometerSupport` and then update and query those meters.

 ### Register an Instance of MicrometerSupport with the Web Server